coryrylan/core-grid/README.md

 <h1>Pico First Grid</h1>

 <p>
+  The <a href="http://webdesignis.me/PicoFirstGrid/index.html" target="_blank">Pico First Grid</a>
-  The pico first grid is a micro css grid.
+   is a micro css grid.
 No base style.
 No resets.
 No framework.
   No defined breakpoints.
 No bs.
 Just a grid.
 </p>